 "Common damage from improper snow removal are scratches in the paint," said Bryan Burgess, owner of Mr. Sparkle Detailing in Long Island, N.Y.
 "These could be light or very deep depending on the situation.
 A nylon brush, for example, over the paint may leave light scratches that will be visible once the car is clean on a sunny day.
 Remove the snow with a shovel — I've seen it done — and you're at risk for a very deep scratch that is either beyond a simple repair or would require a repaint."

-The best way to proceed is to use a SnoBrum to pull, not push, the snow off the vehicle in a straight line from the front bumper by extending your arm as far across the hood as you can, Burgess advises.
-Keeping all motions in straight lines will ensure that if you do cause a scratch in the paint, it will at least appear to be part of the natural occurrence of your car coming in contact with debris at higher speeds, as opposed to a snow-removal foul-up.
+The best way to proceed is to use a SnoBrum (creative spelling of snow broom) to pull, not push, the snow off the car or truck in a straight line from the front bumper by extending your arm as far across the hood as you can, Burgess advised.
+Keeping all motions in straight lines will ensure that if you do cause a scratch in the vehicle's paint, it will at least appear to be part of the natural occurrence of your car coming in contact with debris at higher speeds, as opposed to a snow-removal foul-up.
 You should work from the top of the vehicle down to the sides and then to the hood and trunk areas.
 The windshield and window glass is hard, so there’s no need to worry about scratching it.

 Jim Dvorak, a spokesman for Southern California-based wax and polish maker Mothers, stressed that planning ahead is important in prevention.